 Unless strong measures are taken, cancer cases in the EU are expected to increase by 24 percent by 2035.
 It will then become the most common cause of death in the EU.
 The total economic impact of cancer in Europe is estimated to exceed EUR 100 billion per year.
 This development affects us all.

 The challenges are common and we can't beat cancer alone.
-European elections were held in June 2024, which means a new Parliament and a new Commission at the end of that year.
-Something that will affect the issue of cancer in the EU, as we will have a new Commissioner responsible for our issues.
+European elections were held in June 2024 affecting the issue of cancer in the EU, as we will have a new Commissioner responsible for our issues has been installed.

-The Health Union includes ambitious work in the field of cancer, through Europe's Beating Cancer Plan, which aims to “turn the tide on cancer across the EU and create a healthier, fairer and more sustainable future for all.”
+The European Health Union includes ambitious efforts in the field of cancer through Europe’s Beating Cancer Plan (EBCP), which aims to “turn the tide on cancer across the EU and create a healthier, fairer and more sustainable future for all.”

-The plan focuses on the entire disease chain and focuses on four main areas: prevention, early detection, diagnosis and treatment, and improved quality of life for cancer patients and survivors.
+The plan covers the entire cancer continuum and focuses on four main areas: prevention, early detection, diagnosis and treatment, and improved quality of life for cancer patients and survivors.

-The content of the EU Cancer Plan is therefore in line with the Swedish Cancer Society’s 2030 Strategy.
-If we are to achieve the ambitious goals of the EU Cancer Plan, we must engage in dialogue on how this can be accomplished in practice and enable a mutual exchange of knowledge between EU Member States.
+The goals and priorities of EBCP are therefore in line with the Swedish Cancer Society’s 2030 Strategy.
+To achieve the ambitious goals of EBCP, we must engage in dialogue on how this can be accomplished in practice and enable a mutual exchange of knowledge between EU Member States.

-The EU Cancer Plan and the EU's work in the field of cancer are a prerequisite for us to be able to drive development forward in the field of prevention, early detection, treatment and for all those with or have had a cancer diagnosis to experience a good quality of life.
+EBCP and the EU’s work in the field of cancer are important for driving progress in prevention, early detection, treatment and quality of life.

-Here political commitment is crucial.
-Therefore, we must all now ensure that the ambitious work that the previous European Commission started will continue during the next term.
+Political commitment will be crucial in the years ahead.
+Therefore, we must all now ensure that the ambitious work that the previous European Commission initiated will continue.

-The EU Cancer Plan contains a vision, but the power to act remains to be proven in the coming years.
-This responsibility lies primarily with the European Commission, the MEPs, but also with the respective member states.
+The EBCP sets out a clear vision, but the commitment to act remains to be proven in the coming years.
+This responsibility lies primarily with the European Commission, the members of the European Parliament, but also with the respective member states.

-In June 2023 the Swedish Cancer Society established an independent expert committee with a mission is to map, monitor and review the implementation of the EU Cancer Plan in Sweden.
+Between June 2023 and March 2026, the Swedish Cancer Society commissioned an independent expert committee to review the implementation of Europe’s Beating Cancer Plan (EBCP) in Sweden.

 More research and knowledge is needed regarding the long-term health risks and harms of non-medicinal nicotine products.
-However, since these products are relatively new on the market, the long-term consequences will only be apparent in many years time.
+However, since these products are relatively new on the market, the long-term consequences will only be apparent in the future.

 The precautionary principle should therefore be applied both nationally and internationally to non-medicinal nicotine products.